Affinity and valence impact the extent and symmetry of phase separation of multivalent proteins: Role of valency: comparison between two systems - hexamers, dimers and solvent vs. tetramers, dimers and solvent

+The detailed expression of the free energy for the mixture of tetramers and the concentrations of the complexes are detailed in Sec. \ref{tetramerfreeenergy}.
 After a numerical solution of the equations for the concentrations of the complexes, we obtain their analytical forms via interpolation.
-Substituting these analytical expressions in the free energies, we obtain the phase diagrams through the procedure detailed in Sec. \ref{sec_phasedia}.
-We have reported the spinodal phase diagrams in Fig. 5 in the main text of the paper and the binodal phase diagrams simply follow the spinodal phase diagrams.
+Substituting these analytical expressions in the free energies, we numerically obtain the phase diagrams through the procedure detailed in Sec. \ref{numerics}.
+We have reported the phase diagrams in Fig. 3 in the main text of the paper.